andytorrestb/learn-cuda/one-month-challenge/README.md

 # Intro
 This repository documents self learning when participating in a 30-day GPU development challenge.
 The challenge is dervied from mateiral hosted at [https://github.com/rkinas/daily-cuda](https://github.com/rkinas/daily-cuda).
 The exercises and solutions provided focus on comparing runtime analysis and model acuracy.
 A simple script will be developed to automate this process and each exercise will track the solution used to illustrate it's evolution. as needed.
 Each exercise will include a README.md file to provided further context of the instructions and solution.

+---

 ## Challenges
-This section outlines the daily exercise for
+This section outlines the daily exercises for the GPU challenge.
+Please see the read me of the correct file for further information.
+(WIP)

 ### Day 1-10
 1. "Hello, GPU World" - Write and execute your first CUDA kernel.